 - Make it your family's goal to talk openly and honestly about these topics.

-- Listen to your son or daughter in a non-judgmental manner and without defensiveness.
+- Listen to your student in a non-judgmental manner and without defensiveness.

-- Let him or her know that at the University of Maryland, most students party responsibly, and 22% of UMD students choose not to drink at all (National College Health Assessment - University of Maryland, College Park).
+- Let them know that at the University of Maryland, most students party responsibly, and 22% of UMD students choose not to drink at all (National College Health Assessment - University of Maryland, College Park).

 - Encourage them to know and understand the consequences of violating the University’s alcohol policy.
 Possible sanctions include substance abuse education; housing probation and loss of priority points; dismissal from on-campus housing; university-wide disciplinary probation, suspension, or expulsion.